Measuring Online Behavior Change with Observational Studies: a Review: Methods

 \section{Methods}

-\subsection{Literature search strategy}
+\subsection{Literature Search Strategy}

 Our primary source of information was \emph{Scopus}, which we accessed on 7th February 2023.
+We focused on Scopus due to its broad disciplinary coverage and reliable indexing of peer-reviewed literature in both social and computational sciences.
+While this may exclude some non-indexed work (e.g., preprints or conference proceedings), it ensures analytical depth and consistency in capturing trends within the published research landscape.
 To retrieve relevant literature, we used the guidelines of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) framework~\cite{page_prisma_2021} and followed a three-step search strategy: \begin{enumerate}[leftmargin=*] \item We compiled a set of relevant keywords to compose a search query, and filtered search results with additional criteria to keep the corpus of retrieved results both focused and within a manageable size. \item We established eligibility criteria to direct the inclusion or exclusion process of the retrieved papers.
 Initial evaluation of these criteria was based on the title, abstract, and keywords of the papers.
 We then proceeded to assess the full text of the remaining articles against these criteria. \item We expanded the pool of potential papers with pertinent work cited by any of the ``literature review'' papers retrieved during our search.
 We also included more recent papers recommended by domain experts and published subsequent to our search process. \end{enumerate}